DerianAndre/JQL/README.md

 Then I got into JSLINQ and it's pretty much what I needed.
 But I just like to have somethings my way and that's it haha.

-**TL;DR:** I just wanted to make things in my on way and to learn about how to do it.
+**TL;DR:** I just wanted to make things in my on way and to learn about how to do it in the process.

 **Big thanks to JSLINQ for their awesome work and being open-source.**